tobal/zorp-tutorial/start_basic_concepts.rst

     PFService(name='PFService')

 ``Service``
   In case of ``Service``, the ``proxy_class`` parameter is also mandatory.
-This is the most important parameter in the point of view of a proxy firewall, while its value determines what will happen with the traffic in the application layer.
+This is the most important parameter in the point of view of a proxy firewall, since it's value determines what will happen with the traffic in the application layer.

   .. code-block:: python